Design and Architecture

 • Op

-Different variants of functions(e.g. relay.Function and tir.PrimFunc) can co-exist in an IRModule.
+Different variants of functions(e.g. relax.Function and tirx.PrimFunc) can co-exist in an IRModule.
 While these variants may not have the same content representation, they use the same data structure to represent types.
 As a consequence, we use the same data structure to represent function (type) signatures of these variants.
 The unified type system allows one function variant to call another function once we clearly define the calling convention.
 This opens doors for future cross-function-variant optimizations.

 We also provide a unified PassContext for configuring the pass behavior, and common composite passes to execute a pass pipeline.
 The following code snippet gives an example of PassContext configuration.

-with tvm.transform.PassContext(config={"tir.UnrollLoop": { "auto_max_step": 10 }}):
+with tvm.transform.PassContext(config={"tirx.UnrollLoop": { "auto_max_step": 10 }}):

 # code affected by the pass context